goadesign/clue/trace/README.md

 middlewares and adds both the Goa service name and current request ID to the span attributes.

-The package uses an adaptative sampler that is configured to sample at a given maximum number of request per seconds (2 per default).
+The package uses an adaptive sampler that is configured to sample at a given maximum number of request per seconds (2 per default).
 Using a time based rate rather than e.g. a fixed percentage rate allows the sampler to adapt to the load of the service.